 Facilities and activities

 - Guided birdwatching.

-- Rock pools where you can go swimming and snorkeling.
+- Rock pools where you can go swimming and snorkelling.

 - Tennis courts.